cncf/k8s-conformance/reviewing.md

 Failed | 0 Pending | `M` Skipped PASS".
 The exact value of `N` and `M` don't matter as long as we see `0 Failed | 0 Pending`.

+When a submission meets all technical requirements, reply to the pull request with a `+1` to indicate that the technical review is complete.

 ## Policy Requirements

 Review the `PRODUCT.yaml` file, and: